 While this hobby may take a bit of time and effort, the finished product will be worth it.
 All you will typically need are some snow, glue, some slides, and a magnifying glass.

 Once you’ve collected your flakes, and have put them into their own glass slides, coat them with cooled glue.
 Immediately sandwich it with the next slide, then freeze.
 It may take a few weeks before you can remove them.
-But once you do, you’ll have beautiful preserved snowflakes you can display at home or give as a gift.
+But once you do, you’ll have beautifully preserved snowflakes you can display at home or give as a gift.

 Festive Wreaths Making

 Now that the holidays are nearing, slowly start filling your house with ornaments and decorations that give off the Christmas spirit.
 Here is a festive wreath idea you can create with the kids, using materials you can find during winter.
 Using a combination of pine cones, twigs, and flowers, you can create an organic Christmas wreath.